kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ```
 git clone --recursive https://github.com/kinecosystem/kin-sdk-ios
 ```
-2. Drag `KinSDK.xcodeproj` as a subproject.
+2. Drag `KinSDK.xcodeproj` into your xcode projects as a subproject.
 3. In your main `.xcodeproj` file, select the desired target(s).
 4. Go to **Build Phases**, expand Target Dependencies, and add `KinSDK`.
 5. In Swift, `import KinSDK` and you are good to go!
 (We haven't yet tested Objective-C.)

-## API Overview
+## API overview

 Adding Kin features to your app means using the SDK to:

-- Access the Kin blockchain
+- Access the Kin Blockchain
 - Manage Kin accounts
 - Execute transactions against Kin accounts

-The two main classes of the SDK are `KinClient` and `KinAccount`.
+The two main classes of the Kin SDK for iOS are `KinClient` and `KinAccount`.

 ### KinClient

 iOS apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
-The following statement creates a `KinClient` object which includes methods to manage accounts on a Kin blockchain.
+The following statement creates a `KinClient` object which includes methods to manage accounts on a Kin Blockchain.

 A `KinClient` object is initialized for a specific Kin environment and network and it manages `KinAccount` objects for that environment.